International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 voters should consist of people who are not:

   a) employees or board members of IDSA
-  b) an employee or associated person to the applying organization that owns the deployment scenario
+  b) an employee or associated person to the applying organization that owns the Deployment Scenario

 In case if the minimum number of voters (15) can not be secured within a session of IDSA Ecosystem Building Calls, the voting will be conducted in the next available session, where the minimum number of voters can be granted.